1st Missouri Light Artillery Regiment

-1st Missouri Light Artillery Regiment was a artillery unit from Missouri that served in the Union Army during the American Civil War.
+1st Missouri Light Artillery Regiment was an artillery unit from Missouri that served in the Union Army during the American Civil War.
 The unit began its service as the 1st Missouri Infantry Regiment, but converted to an artillery regiment in September 1861 and was brought up to a strength of 12 companies.
 Thereafter, each company served as an individual artillery battery, often separated from the other companies in the regiment.
 The individual batteries served in many actions in the Western Theater of the American Civil War and several batteries served together at key battles such as Fort Donelson, Shiloh, Corinth, Prairie Grove, and Vicksburg.

 Formation

-The regiment's parent unit was formed on 10–12 June 1861 in St Louis and Boonville, Missouri, as the 1st Missouri Volunteer Infantry, to serve three years.
+The regiment's parent unit was formed on 10–12 June 1861 in St Louis and Boonville, Missouri, as the 1st Missouri Infantry Regiment, to serve three years.
 On 1 September 1861, the unit was re-designated the 1st Missouri Light Artillery Regiment.
 Soldiers enlisted in United States regular army units in 1860 and 1861 were transferred into the regiment as Battery L and Battery M. Batteries L and M brought the regiment up to the strength of 12 companies, with batteries named A through M, excluding J. Battery C was immediately disbanded in September 1861.
 Battery I and Battery L were disbanded in January 1862 and Battery B was disbanded in April 1862.
 The soldiers in Batteries B, C, I, and L were transferred to the other companies.